Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 *alluxio-master-journal-pv.yaml.template*.
 - *multiMaster-EmbeddedJournal* directory gives you the Kubernetes ConfigMap, 3 Alluxio masters and a set of Alluxio workers.
-The Alluxio masters each write to its `alluxio-journal-volume`, which is an `emptyDir` that gets wiped out when the Pod is shut down.
+The Alluxio masters each write to its `alluxio-journal-alluxio-master-{index}` volume, which is a `PersistentVolumeClaim` that is created automatically for each master Pod in the StatefulSet.
 - *singleMaster-hdfsJournal* directory gives you the Kubernetes ConfigMap, 1 Alluxio master with a set of workers.
 The journal is in a shared UFS location.
 In this template we use HDFS as the UFS.